 - flaked sea salt for sprinkling, optional

-- Sift in the flour, cocoa powder, baking powder, baking soda and salt and mix on low until just incorporated.
+- Dry ingredients go in.
+Sift in the flour, cocoa powder, baking powder, baking soda and salt and mix on low until just incorporated.
 Mix in ¾ of the chopped hazelnuts and chocolate chunks.

-- Using a cookie scoop or a teaspoon, scoop the dough into 2cm (inch-wide) balls and place on a baking tray.
+- Roll cookie dough balls and refrigerate.
+Using a cookie scoop or a teaspoon, scoop the dough into 2cm (inch-wide) balls and place on a baking tray.
 Press the remaining hazelnuts into the top of the balls.
-Refrigerate for at least 1 hour or freeze for 30 minutes.
+Refrigerate for at least 1-hour minimum, or freeze for 30 minutes.
 Overnight chilling in the fridge is ideal and baking unchilled dough will mean the cookies spread too much.

-- Remove baking trays from the oven.
+- Bake and cool.
+Pre-heat oven to 180°C (350°F) and line two baking trays with parchment paper.
+Remove the cookie balls from the fridge or freezer and place them on the baking trays leaving at least 2 inches between balls.Bake for 9-11 minutes.
+Remove baking tray(s) from the oven.
 Whilst the cookies are still hot, using a round cookie cutter or mug, place over the cookie and twirl the cookie inside, gently pushing the edges in so that the cookies form a round shape.
 Kind of like the cookie and cutter are doing a hula dance!!
 Then sprinkle each cookie with flaked sea salt.
 Allow cookies to cool on the baking sheet for 10 minutes before transferring to a wire rack to cool completely.